-In this program, student integrate Science, Technology, Engineering, and Math in Early Childhood Classrooms.
-Big Ideas offers a way to think about the future classroom and to meet the needs of children who come into it with diverse experience, knowledge, and abilities.
+Integrating Science, Technology, Engineering, and Math in Early Childhood Classrooms, Through Big Ideas offers a way to think about the future classroom and to meet the needs of children who come to, into it, with diverse experience, knowledge, and abilities.
 We change how we think about math and science for young children.
 Let's look at the world the way the child does.
 Children think in terms of big ideas.
 In this course we focus on big ideas-like patterns, transformation, movement, balance, and relationships-as a way to think about content, and they integrate science and mathematics through these big ideas, rather than linking them topically.